alan-turing-institute/AutSPACEs/00-project-documentation/community/user-tests/user-test-notes.md

 * Make it iPad compatible!
 * Moving down menus was not easy to find (e.g. “share experiences”, “register” etc)
 * Change the red colour of headings for stories
-* * “Thank you for sharing your story” is confusing if one doesn’t actually share it
+* “Thank you for sharing your story” is confusing if one doesn’t actually share it
 * Maybe worth having a moderator explaining “why we moderate”
 * Include example experiences for people to understand what the expectation is
 * Testimonials of why sensory processing is an important topic/research area
-* Put something on about AutSPACEs in April for the April acceptance week and use to share the platform and bring people into using AutSPACEs
+* AutSpaces may like to publicise the website in April 2024 as part of UK Autism Awareness Week (perhaps on World Autism Awareness Day itself) as a way of emphasising the impact sensory processing has on Autistic people in the public environment.

 ### User Journeys

 #### Browse to AutSPACEs and explore as you like: What do you think the goal and purpose of AutSPACEs is?

-* Formatting of “about autspaces” broken on iPad in portrait orientation
+* Formatting of “about AutSPACEs” broken on iPad in portrait orientation
 * Floating bits of “scrollspy” is overlaying with actual content
 * Typo: “an empathise”, also double “them”
 * Maybe have “Open Humans” be consistently highlighted